deoktr/raudit/README.md

 - Ensure systemd services are hardened (with sandboxing options) `systemctl cat`
 - Ensure cron is disabled if not needed
 - Use [OPA](https://www.openpolicyagent.org/) to define rules?
-- Add CLI flag to list out all available tags
+- Work on performance, convert to String to &str
+- Add metadata to JSON report, like start/end time, elapsed, version, username, hostname etc.
+- Add documentation, both user and dev

 ## License